 Compliance Versioning

-To be compliant with the Technical Guideline, the most recent version MUST be used.
-The immediately preceding version MAY be used for up to six months after a new version is issued.
+To be compliant with the Technical Guideline, the most recent version MUST be used for generating SBOMs.
+Any earlier version MUST NOT be applied, except the immediately preceding one, which MAY be used for up to six months after a new version is issued.
 (Section 7)

 Required Formats